Proposal and selection of candidates

 Selection of candidates

 Any EGU medal or award is selected through a rigorous assessment of the candidates and their merits.
-The EGU Council, the medal and award committees members and the Union and division officers are committed to soliciting the nomination of deserving individuals by avoiding conflicts of interest.
+The EGU Council, the medal and award committee members and the Union and division officers are committed to soliciting the nomination of deserving individuals by avoiding conflicts of interest.
 Medals and awards may not be conferred in a given year if high-quality nominations are not received.

 Candidates for the Union and division medals are evaluated by the respective Union and division medal committees (with the exception of the outstanding early career scientists awards) before final approval by the Council.